Interest can be a powerful tool that can help you build wealth, especially through investing.

 - Leave your money in a CD for a longer period of time

-- Invest more money in your savings account
+- Invest your money rather than holding it in a savings account

 Understanding Your Interest

 Are you ready to take better control over your finances?
-MoneyLion has the tools you need to save more and improve your credit score, including Credit Builder Plus — a credit-building program with access to 5.99% APR credit builder loans and 0% APR Instacash cash advances.
+MoneyLion has the tools you need to save more and improve your credit score, including Credit Builder Plus — a credit-building program with access to a low-interest credit builder loans and 0% APR Instacash cash advances.
 Get started today by downloading the MoneyLion app from the Google Play or Apple App store.

 MoneyLion Checking Account provided by, and MoneyLion Visa® Debit Card issued by, Lincoln Savings Bank, Member FDIC.
 Terms and conditions apply.